 Best of all, they are so insanely delicious that you and your kids will fall in love with them!

-Why you’re going to like these vegan peanut butter and jelly bars
+Why you’re going to like this recipe

 6 main ingredients.
 Yep, that’s it!
 This recipe is easy and accessible.